svisser/python-improvements/README.md

 **Not using 'Easier to ask for forgiveness than permission'**:
-Even with the above use of `isinstance` and other type checking it's possible that someone else may wish to use your code with objects that they have developed.
+Even with the above use of `isinstance` and other type checking it's possible that someone else wishes to use your code with objects that they have developed.
 These may not inherit from the base class that you're checking for and, as such, it can be better to simply assume that certain methods or attributes will be available: